Health for kids: the role of your family GP

 Worms

-Symptoms of worms include an itchy anus or discolouration around the anus.
-Symptoms might happen more at night-time.
-Worms aren’t usually dangerous.
+Symptoms of worms include an itchy bottom and/or vagina.
+Symptoms usually happen more at night-time.
+Worms aren’t usually serious.
 They’re easy to treat with antiparasitic tablets that you can buy over the counter from your local pharmacy.
 You should treat everyone in the family at the same time.
-It’s very common for infections to come back, particularly in children at child care, preschool or school.
+It’s common for infections to come back, particularly in children at child care, preschool or school.

 Make sure immunisations are up to date